asciamanna/asciamanna.github.io/_drafts/the-dangers-of-software-metrics.md

 good idea.
 What makes these metrics different are two very important characteristics.
 They are created by the cross-functional team (not being levied against them my the leadership of the organization) and they are temporary.
 Once the goal has been accomplished the team can stop tracking the metric.
 Who better to know how to improve the team than the team actually doing the work.
 They should be having regular retrospectives and continuously improving.

 ## Metrics Pushed Down or Cross Team Metrics

 In contrast, a vast majority of metrics being pushed down to cross-functional development teams by the organizational leadership are problematic.
 In some cases the organization wants to measure some things across the different cross-functional teams (which, by the way, is a very bad idea in itself).
 However, these types of metrics put your organization at risk to unravel your agile practices and oppose agile principles.

 ### A Symptom of Command & Control

-The biggest problem that I see with these types of metrics is that they are a tell-tale sign of an organization not ready to embrace being an Agile software development organization.
+The biggest problem that I see with these types of metrics is that they are a tell-tale sign of an organization not ready to embrace Agile software development.
 As organizations adopt agile practices, leadership accustomed to working in an environment where they tell development teams what to do, when to do it, and when the deadline is, start to fear that they are losing too much control.
 They cannot give ownership to the individual cross-function teams.
 So, instead they let them "play at agile" while continuing to operate as a command and control ogranization.
 One way to assert that control is to use metrics to continue to manage the team.
 They collect all kinds of metrics to tell the team to work longer hours, refactor less, create less techincal debt, but write less automated tests because "the client isn't paying us to write test code."

 Even if your organization has embraced agile and doesn't suffer form this problem, leadership-driven metrics are still an issue.